 instructs the Secretary-General

-to bring this Resolution to the attention of IMO, ICAO, CGPM, CIPM, BIPM, IERS, IUGG, URSI, ISO, WMO and IAU.
+to bring this Resolution to the attention of IMO, ICAO, CGPM, CIPM, BIPM, IERS, IUGG, URSI, ISO, WMO, IAU, IEEE and IETF.

 Reasons: The work and decisions of the CGPM (Resolution 2 of 2018 and Resolution 4 of 2022), but also the content and aim of the Memorandum of Understanding between BIPM and ITU (2020) need to be reflected in this Resolution, dealing with the reference time scale and its dissemination by the ITU.